Runs around in underwear!

-Almost every adventure, Freakazoid would encounter his deadpan policeman buddy, Sgt.
-Mike Cosgrove, who would offer to take him to some bizarre unrelated event or activity ("Hey, Freakazoid!
+In almost every adventure, Freakazoid would encounter his deadpan policeman buddy, Sgt.
+Mike Cosgrove, who would offer to take him to some bizarre unrelated event or activity. ("Hey, Freakazoid!
 Wanna go out for a mint?"
 "DO I!")
 Freak would then drop the adventure, often mid-peril, and go off to some place fun.
 He'd resume it shortly thereafter, as if nothing had happened.

 Created by Bruce Timm and Paul Dini during the Renaissance Age of Warner Bros Animation, Freakazoid! was initially conceived as an action adventure show (with a bit of comedy).
 At the insistence of Steven Spielberg, it was re-tooled into a pure comedy, at which point Timm, realizing that he wasn't suited for something so unabashedly goofy, stepped aside note and was replaced by Tom Ruegger as principal showrunner.
 Although the show attracted a loyal following, the demographic it delivered was older than what Kids' WB was aiming for (the show was marketed towards young children, who, not surprisingly, didn't quite understand the show's often arcane sense of humor).
 After a series of baffling time slot changes failed to improve ratings, the show was canceled after just two seasons.
 Despite this, the show later aired on Cartoon Network and has a cult following.

 The series is currently available in its entirety on DVD.
 Tom Ruegger has expressed an interest in rebooting the show.
 A crossover episode of Teen Titans Go!, aptly titled "Huggbees", sees The Lobe teaming up with the Teen Titans' foe The Brain (not that one), and the Titans subsequently enlist Freakazoid's help to stop the two.
 Rugg reprised his role as Freakazoid, along with David Warner, Ed Asner (in one of their last roles before their respective deaths), and even Joe Leahy's participation!

 Freakazoid! provides examples of: